Electronic cigarette: Related technologies

 The IQOS is a heated tobacco product marketed by Philip Morris International.
 It heats tobacco at a lower temperature than traditional cigarettes.
 The tobacco sticks reach a temperature up to 350 °C. It sold first in Japan since November 2014.
-In December 2016, the United Tobacco Vapor Group's (UTVG) stated that they have been given a patent for their vaporizing component system. qmos from UTVG does not contain a wick or sponge and the number of components is 5 compared to 20 for traditional e-cigarettes.
+In December 2016, the United Tobacco Vapor Group's (UTVG) stated that they have been given a patent for their vaporizing component system.
+QMOS from UTVG does not contain a wick or sponge and the number of components is 5 compared to 20 for traditional e-cigarettes.

 Pax Labs has developed vaporizers that heats the leaves of tobacco to deliver nicotine in a vapor.
 In June 2015, they introduced Juul, a type of e-cigarette which delivers 10 times as much nicotine as other e-cigarettes, equivalent to an actual cigarette puff.
 Juul was spun off from Pax Labs in June 2017 and is now available by the independent company Juul Labs.
 The eTron 3T from Vapor Tobacco Manufacturing, launched in December 2014, employs a patented, aqueous system whereby the tobacco is extracted into water.
 The e-liquid contains organic tobacco, organic glycerin, and water.

 In December 2013, Japan Tobacco launched Ploom in Japan.
 In January 2016, they launched Ploom TECH that produces a vapor from a heated liquid that moves through a capsule of granulated tobacco leaves.
 In 2016, British American Tobacco (BAT) released its own version of the heat but not burn technology called glo in Japan and Switzerland.
 It uses tobacco sticks rather than nicotine liquid, and does not directly heat or burn tobacco.
 Heated tobacco products were first introduced in 1988, but were not a commercial success.

 BLOW started selling e-hookahs, an electronic version of the hookah in 2014.
 The handle of each hose for the e-hookah contains a heating element and a liquid, which produces vapor.
 Gopal Bhatnagar, based in Toronto, Canada, invented a 3D printed adapter to turn a traditional hookah into an e-hookah.
 It is used instead of the ceramic bowl that contains shisha tobacco.
 Rather than the tobacco, users can insert e-cigarettes.

+Other non‑nicotine aerosol‑generating devices use technology similar to that of electronic cigarettes.
+Fog machines and haze machines, commonly used in entertainment venues, heat glycol‑based liquids to produce aerosols for visual effects.
+Industry standards organizations note that the droplets produced by theatrical fog and haze fall within the size range of particulate matter (PM2.5), a classification based on particle diameter.
+Recent research has shown that heating glycol‑based fluids in both fog and haze machines and electronic cigarettes can produce similar thermal degradation byproducts, including carbonyl compounds such as formaldehyde.